OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 Both modules connect to the same physical device.
 It is up to the AFU to select an implementation from the available options.

-When multiple instances of a top-level class are present, e.g. when banks with different widths of local memory are available, a "group" tag is added to the top-level class instance.
+When multiple instances of a top-level class are present, e.g. when banks with different widths of local memory are available, a *group* tag is added to the top-level class instance.
 The raw top-level class name is always used for group 0.
 Special naming for groups begins with group 1, e.g.:

 ```
 module ofs_plat_host_chan_as_avalon_mem_rdwr()